 Since 2008, the shorelines, cliff foots and cross-shore river profiles in the area are also regularly measured with a dGPS, to get a better spatial resolution of the changes in the landscape.
+Since 2019 the shoreline have been mapped using UAV.

-Figure 81: Map showing monitoring sites in the coastal zone.
+Figure 80: Map showing monitoring sites in the coastal zone.